• Permanent dentures or fixed dentures use dental implants for stabilization. The most common type of fixed dentures is All-on-4 implants.

 Removable vs. fixed dentures

 Even the best-fitting removable dentures will not fit as well as a fixed denture will.
-Patients will need to use denture adhesive and have multiple relines done at a local dental lab to get the removable dentures to stay in place.
+Patients will need to use denture adhesive and have multiple relines performed at a local dental lab to keep the removable dentures in place.

-Fixed dentures do not require as much maintenance.
+Fixed dentures require less maintenance.
 A fixed denture will also stabilize the supporting bone, unlike a removable denture.
 This is helpful because if too much bone is lost, a denture will not stay in place.
-Many individuals who have had removable dentures for a long time find that they are no longer able to wear their dentures.
+Many individuals who have worn removable dentures for a long time find they can no longer wear them.

 FAQ